 Payment API: A Guide for Developers

-What is an API?
+What is an API and a Payment API?

-But with so many payment APIs out there, choosing the right one for your business can be overwhelming.
-So, we’ve put together the key features that developers should look for in a payment gateway API to ensure a seamless integration.
+But with so many payment APIs out there, choosing the right one for your business, bearing in mind API flexibility, can be overwhelming.
+So, we’ve put together the key features that developers should look for in a flexible payment gateway API to ensure a seamless integration.

 1. Clear Documentation

-Documentation is your main tool for implementing an API, and will therefore determine the quality of your integration experience.
+Starting with the basics, documentation is your main tool for implementing an API, and will therefore determine the quality of your integration experience.
 When evaluating payment APIs, start by taking a look at their documentation.
 Is it both clear and concise?
 Does it include sample code and tutorials?
 Is it formatted in a way that is easy to navigate?
 Make sure you have positive answers to all these questions before moving forward.

-2. Easy to Use
+3. Easy to Use

+Linking to the previous point, it’s important to stress usability.
 No one wants to waste time and money on a long, complex integration process.
 The easiest API to use is one that is fast, simple and easy to implement.
 The structure of the API should be straightforward and consistent, and give you clear error messages when something isn’t working correctly.

-3. Testing Environment
+4. Testing Environment

 While building your API integration, you’ll want to test the full payment process from the customer perspective before going live.
-This will ensure that everything works smoothly, and that the web services meet your requirements upfront.
+This will ensure that everything works smoothly and that the web services meet your requirements upfront.
 Be sure your credit card processing API offers a sandbox or test environment to experiment with dummy data.

-4. Robust Security
+5. Robust Security

-5. Omnichannel Capabilities
+6. Omnichannel Capabilities

 You want to give customers as many options as possible when it comes to making purchases, and integrating with a processor that offers an omnichannel solution will allow you to do so.
 Choosing a payment API that offers shoppers multiple ways to pay, whether it’s via point-of-sale, mobile, online or ACH, will increase both sales and customer satisfaction.

-6. Customer Support
+10. Customer Support